chazlarson/Media-Scripts/Plex/README.md

 GRAB_SEASONS=1                               # grab season posters
 GRAB_EPISODES=1                              # grab episode posters [requires GRAB_SEASONS]
-GRAB_BACKGROUNDS=1                           # If set to 1, backgrounds are retrieved [into a folder `backgrounds`]
+GRAB_BACKGROUNDS=1                           # If set to 1, backgrounds are retrieved [into a folder `backgrounds`] TRACK_URLS=1                                 # If set to 1, URLS are tracked and won't be downloaded twice
 ```

 The point of "POSTER_DEPTH" is that sometimes movies have an insane number of posters, and maybe you don't want all 257 Endgame posters or whatever.
 Or maybe you want to download them in batches.